digitalbazaar/bedrock-ledger-authz-multisignature/README.md

   }
 }

-brGuardSignature.isValid(guardConfig, signedDocument, (err, result) {
+brGuardSignature.isValid(signedDocument, guardConfig, (err, result) {
   if(err) {
-    throw new Error('An error occurred when validating the block: ' + err.message);
+    throw new Error('An error occurred when validating the document: ' + err.message);
   }
   if(!result) {
-    console.log('FAIL: The block was not validated.');
+    console.log('FAIL: The document was not validated.');
     return;
   }
-  console.log('SUCCESS: The block was validated.');
+  console.log('SUCCESS: The document was validated.');
 });
 ```